 Circle hooks are the most popular hook for catfish.
-There’s no argument that circle hooks are the most widely used and popular hooks for catching catfish, especially among the hardcore catters.
+There’s no argument that circle hooks are the most widely used and popular hooks for catching catfish, especially among the hardcore catfish anglers.

 That wasn’t always the case though as the popularity of circle hooks has really exploded in the last five to ten years.
 There was a time where it was relatively hard to find a catfish angler that actually used circle hooks.